-Note: You should not relink with DBMS support unless you have the appropriate DBMS support (SQLNet, DB2, unixODBC) installed on your machine.
+Important: Do not attempt to relink with DBMS support unless you have the appropriate DBMS support (SQLNet, JDBC, unixODBC) already installed on your machine.
 Without this support, the link option will fail.

-1.3.4 Verification
+1.3.3 Verification

 When done, start LISTSERV normally and send a few test commands before proceeding with the post-installation tasks.
 This will ensure that the installation was successful and that, where applicable, the appropriate environment is configured for the OCI or CLI library.
 Note that the DBMS interface will not be enabled until you add the necessary authentication/login information to your configuration files.